-Product Liability Attorney and Prescription Malpractice Lawyer reviewing opioid overdoses and the overprescribing of painkillers for plaintiffs nationwide
+Product Liability Attorney and Prescription Malpractice Lawyer reviewing medication errors, pharmacy malpractice and the overprescribing of painkillers for plaintiffs nationwide

 Hospitals and pain clinics have been scrutinized in the last few years for overprescribing powerful opioid painkillers to patients and then failing to follow up with patients.
 The practice of prescribing drugs for profit has reached an epidemic, and the lives of thousands of Americans have been lost to severe addiction and overdoses.

 With tens of thousands of patients overdosing on prescription medication and illicit substances like Fentanyl, doctors have been sued in wrongful death cases in which they prescribed dangerous painkillers and failed to follow up on the patient.

 Joe Lyon is an experienced medication error attorney and prescription malpractice lawyer representing plaintiffs nationwide following opioid overdose injury and wrongful death.

 Much has been reported about the for-profit business model that pharmaceutical companies have created for doctors, where medical professionals get kickbacks for selling great quantities of specific drugs.
 Painkillers and anti-anxiety medications have been some of the “best sellers,” and doctors have made millions–as the drug companies have made billions–while patients get addicted to potent drugs like the following:

 The current situation with thousands of overdose and deaths each year demands legal action.
 Consumer safety advocates, attorneys and even congress seek to hold doctors and the drug industry accountable.
 Doctors who prescribe dangerous painkillers for profit, and those who fail to follow up with patients, may be held liable for opioid overdose deaths and addiction.